AndriyMulyar/semantic-text-similarity/README.md

 # Notes
 - You will need a GPU to apply these models if you would like any hint of speed in your predictions.
+- Models downloads are cached in `~/.cache/torch/semantic_text_similarity/`.
+Try clearing this folder if you have issues.